davorg/dmp/chapters/chapter05.md

 Sometimes the unstructured data that you receive will contain numerical data and the only changes that you will want to make are to reformat the numbers into a standardized format.
 This breaks down into two processes.
-First you have to recog- nize the numbers you are interested in, then you need to reformat them.
+First you have to recognize the numbers you are interested in, then you need to reformat them.

 #### Recognizing numbers